confetti-framework/docs/docs/digging-deeper/commands.md

 #### Option Shortcuts

+Short lags are prefixed by one hyphen (`-`) when they are provided via the command line.
 To assign a shortcut when defining an flag, you may specify it with the tag `short`:

 ``` go
 type SendEmails struct {